in

 In terms of structural strength, it is at the top of its game.
 It’s also quite low maintenance as it doesn’t corrode, and is quite resistant to scratches and decay.
 More than that, aluminum is quite lightweight so ease of use can turn out to be a breeze.

 Fiberglass.
-Fiberglass patio doors are exceptionally energy-efficient as they have been known to keep temperature in.
+This option is exceptionally energy-efficient as it has been known to keep the temperature in.
 This means that you will have a lot to save in terms of energy costs.

 They are durable and are best to be used for homes that are prone to harsh weather as they are resistant to it.
 They don’t really fade or warp or change in appearance over time.

 Vinyl.
-Vinyl is one of the most common materials used for patio doors as they are rated first in terms of energy efficiency.
-They are known to be very resistant to varying types of temperature.
+Vinyl is one of the most common materials used as they are rated first in terms of energy efficiency.
+They are known to be very resistant to varying types of temperatures.

 Vinyl is also rarely affected by sudden or eventual changes of temperature on the exteriors of the house.
-They are less expensive compared to the other materials for patio doors.
+They are less expensive compared to the other door materials.
 To top it all off, with the proper frames, they can look attractive as well.

 Steel.
 If you want to go for something sturdy and durable for your patio door frames, then steel is something you need to consider.
 It has the ability to withstand harsh weather conditions.
 Moreover, it is actually less expensive compared to other materials.

 It doesn’t crack or decay as often as the others do and enjoys higher durability overall.
-A word of caution though, steel patio doors require more maintenance in terms of regular painting to prevent rust.
+A word of caution though, steel door types require more maintenance in terms of regular painting to prevent rust.

-They can also be less stylish compared to the other materials for patio doors.
+They can also be less stylish compared to the other materials.
 But if you’ve got your eyes set on durability, then this material is worth noting.

 This material is very strong and when coated properly, can easily last you for decades.
-It has very little required maintenance, too.
+It requires very little maintenance, too.

 It can also easily complement any style in the home, from modern to traditional.
 It’s pretty easy to clean up and requires zero maintenance all year round.